35 Disney Cruise Tips, Tricks, and Hints

 #16 Stay on the Ship

 If you do not feel like getting off the boat in port, you certainly do not have to.
 Enjoy a nearly empty ship!
 My mom and I did this during our Disney Dream Cruise, and we had the entire Quiet Cove Pool to ourselves.
-It was nice.
+It was very nice.

 Note: Don’t stay on the boat at Castaway Cay.
 Disney’s private island is well worth the visit!